 Defined contribution schemes are a form of pension that you and maybe your employer pay contribution into every month.
-Typically, these contributions are invested into shares, stocks or bonds, and the ultimate size of the pension pot will depend on how incredibly they’ll perform with time.
-When you’re aged 55 and above, you can use this pension plan’s pool to purchase an annuity3 which will then pay you some revenue for the rest of your lifetime.
+Typically, these contributions are invested into shares, stocks, or bonds, and the ultimate size of the pension pot will depend on how incredibly they’ll perform with time.
+When you’re aged 55 and above, you can use this pension plan’s pool to purchase an annuity2 which will then pay you some revenue for the rest of your lifetime.
 You can also take out your capital whenever you wish (subject to tax).

 Is A Pension Plan An Excellent Option?

-Yes, it’s one of the most fantastic pension plans you can ever invest into.
+Yes, it’s one of the most fantastic things you can ever invest into.
 However, it would help if you carried out some due diligence before jumping at the chance to enrol in a pension scheme.
 Not every pension plan is equal, and your career option might make it impractical to participate.

-If nevertheless, you’re willing to work at a firm long enough to procure the benefits, a pension fund is a valuable benefit.
+If you’re willing to work at a firm long enough to procure the benefits, a pension fund is a valuable benefit.
 These pension plans offer you a guaranteed income in retirement.